-After a short visit to Niagara Falls, Ontario, we slowly made our way across New York toward Vermont.
-We checked color reports and weather daily, making sure we did our best to time our arrival just right.
+After a short visit to Niagara Falls, Ontario, we slowly made our way across New York in late September toward Vermont.
+We checked color reports and weather daily, making sure we did our best to time our arrival just right for the best fall colors.
+Early October ended up being the perfect time for our RV road trip through Vermont to check out all the autumn foliage.

-As we waited for the colors to change further, we spent a few days at pumpkin farms with corn mazes, cideries and sugar houses.
+As we waited for the colors to change further, we spent a few days at pumpkin farms with corn mazes, cideries, and sugar houses.
+We also stopped at a few great farmers markets!

 Luckily, there were plenty of RV overnight options in Vermont with our Harvest Hosts membership.
 There is something so special about sleeping on a farm.
 It is without a doubt our favorite way to camp in our RV.
 And being so close to fresh produce and yummy treats is never a bad thing (until you eat ALLLLL the maple-flavored popcorn in one sitting).